deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 that my journey with Go has been a bumpy ride so far, even if the scale is definitely heavier on the positive side.
 Go certainly shines in some parts such as its runtime efficiency, built-in tooling support and its simplicity which allows you to get up to speed with it so quickly!
-However, there are some areas where it just limits your ability to express and model your software in code in a robust way, especially in a codebase where you get to work on as a team such as lack of [sum types](https://github.com/golang/go/issues/19412) and generics support (lucky, [generics support seems to be on its way](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md)).
+However, there are some areas where it limits your ability to express and model your software in code in a robust way, especially in a codebase where you get to work on as a team such as lack of [sum types](https://github.com/golang/go/issues/19412) and generics support (lucky, [generics support seems to be on its way](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md)).
 One of these limitations I have come across is not [having any built-in constructor support](https://twitter.com/tourismgeek/status/1074325233220374528).

 I came across this limitation before using Golang in an anger and I was anticipating this to be a bit of a limitation.
 At the same time, I was also being open-minded.
-After seeing a few of the problems that lack of constructors caused when I started getting some experience under my belt with Go, I am keen to document what I think is the solution here is.
+After seeing a few of the problems that lack of constructors caused while getting some experience under my belt with Go, I am keen to document what I the solution that worked for the codebase I work on, and what the advantages of that solution are.

 > I must give credit to [John Arundel](https://twitter.com/bitfield).
 Thanks to [the discussion we have had on Twitter](https://twitter.com/bitfield/status/1074637347193581568), I am able to express a solution to this problem here which is based on [what John made me aware of first](https://twitter.com/bitfield/status/1074682570389028866).